Skip to content

 Strong

-Architected a real-time KYC/AML transaction monitoring system that screens 2.1M daily transactions against OFAC sanctions lists and behavioral risk models, achieving a 99.7% detection rate while reducing manual review queue by 62%, ensuring regulatory compliance across 35 jurisdictions.
+Architected a real-time KYC/AML transaction monitoring system screening 2.1M daily transactions against OFAC sanctions lists and behavioral risk models, achieving a 99.7% detection rate while cutting the manual review queue by 62%, sustaining compliance across 35 jurisdictions.

 Example 3